krishbale/Chat-Apps-Encryption-Webhooks/log.md

 3.Also uses the postman to upload the file and which is eventually saved in public folder in backend which tools like multer.

 Status ...Github

+Day -8

+ Thursday  29 June 2023  10 :15 am: 6:15 pm
+ Task:
+ 1.Uploaded message attachment using postman and emitted to receiver using sockets.
+ 2.Typeorm Transcation relation and repository docs
+ 3. implemented transaction in projects
+ 4.watched the file upload documenation video for amazon s3 services
+ Status:
+ Github.....

+Day -9

+Friday 30 June 2023 10: 15 am : 6 :15pm
+Task:
+1.Study about Web hooks through online resources and 3.Tested webhooks throught github and discord and created new template code for new projects 4.Study and research on aws and azure for implementing webhooks. status ...github